aymgal/ParallelMandelbrot/README.md

 	* with `MPI_MASTER_WORKERS` flag for load-balancing MPI version
 * `make hyb` with appropriate MPI flag for hybrid OpenMP + MPI version
 * `make` for all.

+Limits of the image are defined by macros at the beginning of the `main.cc` file.